Cheapest Health Insurance: A Complete Guide in 2025 (Save With These 10 Companies!)

 While the average individual pays about $456 a month for health insurance, the state you live in significantly affects your rates.
 For example, West Virginia and Wyoming residents typically pay more than $500 a month for their insurance.
 On the other end, Alabamans and Minnesotans often pay less than $300.

 Finding the best health insurance by state requires a bit of research to ensure you get the right plan.
-Understanding the details of any potential policy you might buy is integral to getting your health care needs met.
+Understanding the details of any potential policy you might buy is integral to getting your healthcare needs met.
+You may also want to explore options with a smaller, regional health insurance provider.
+For example, if you live in Illinois or Indiana, see our Magnum health insurance review.

 You saw above that you’ll pay different rates depending on where you live.
 While location is crucial to your rates, some companies are generally cheaper options than others.